Pomeranz–Fritsch reaction

-General Reaction Scheme
+General reaction scheme

 The reaction below shows the acid-promoted synthesis of isoquinoline from benzaldehyde and a 2,2-dialkoxyethylamine.

 Various alkyl groups, e.g. methyl and ethyl groups, can be used as substituent R.

 In the archetypical reaction sulfuric acid was used as proton donor, but Lewis acids such as trifluoroacetic anhydride and lanthanide triflates have been used occasionally.

 Later, a wide range of diverse isoquinolines were successfully prepared.

-Reaction Mechanism
+Reaction mechanism

 A possible mechanism is depicted below:

 First the benzalaminoacetal 1 is built by the condensation of benzaldehyde and a 2,2-dialkoxyethylamine.
 After the condensation a hydrogen-atom is added to one of the alkoxy groups.
 Subsequently, an alcohol is removed.
 Next, the compound 2 is built.
 After that a second hydrogen-atom is added to the compound.
 In the last step a second alcohol is removed and the bicyclic system becomes aromatic.

 Applications

 The Pomeranz–Fritsch reaction has general application in the preparation of isoquinoline derivatives.